Jared Lee Loughner: Substance use

 Zach Osler, a high-school classmate of Loughner's and his closest friend, indicated that Loughner's life began to unravel after his high-school girlfriend broke up with him.
 He began to abuse alcohol and other drugs, including cannabis (marijuana), cocaine, psychedelic mushrooms, LSD, and Salvia divinorum (a hallucinogen legal in Arizona).

 Former classmate Caitie Parker remembers Loughner as a "pot head".
 Loughner had a history of drug use, having been arrested in September 2007 for possession of marijuana and drug paraphernalia.
 "I haven't seen him in person since '07," Parker recalled in early 2011.
 "I'm looking back at this [as] a 14–19-year-old...who knows if any of us knew what for sure we were yet?"

 After struggling with drugs for more than two years, Loughner gave up alcohol, tobacco, and recreational drugs in late 2008 and has not used since, according to one of his longtime friends.
 The U.S. Army confirmed that Loughner had been rejected as "unqualified" for service in 2008.
 According to military sources, Loughner admitted to marijuana use on numerous occasions during the application process.

 In the months leading up to the shooting, Loughner's parents became increasingly alarmed at their son's behavior; at one point, they resorted to disabling his car every night in order to keep him at home.
-On one occasion, his father confiscated his shotgun and both parents urged him to get psychiatric help.
+On one occasion, his father confiscated his 12-gauge Harrington & Richardson single-shot shotgun and both parents urged him to get psychiatric help.
 Loughner also became obsessed with controlling what he perceived to be lucid dreams.